baveet256/CS-notes/Javascript.md

 syntax error ... violation of JS syntax

 type error ... while trying to re-initialize const variable reference error ... while trying to access variable which is not there in global memory.

+## Closure
+A function which is bundled together with its lexical environment When a function is returned, **its original lexical environment is preserved**, even after the outer function has finished executing.
+# 📌 Example (Classic Closure)

+`function outer()
+{   let x = 10;
+	function inner() {
+	console.log(x);
+}
+return inner;
+}
+const fn = outer();

+fn();`

+**A closure is a function + its backpack.
+The backpack contains all the variables from the scope where it was born.
+The backpack travels with the function everywhere it goes.

+✔️ A closure packs _everything in the scope chain where it was defined_. from there to global -> null

+It never “forgets” the environment from its birth.